 However, hepatic functions related to synthesis of albumin and prothrombin did not follow this pattern as they showed a relatively smoother and gradual deterioration during the process of decompensation yielding several overlapping values in both group I and II patients.
 In the present study, ROC curves in figure 1 and figure 2 showed cut off values of serum albumin and PT that can differentiate between the compensated and decompensated liver cirrhosis with the maximum possible sensitivity and minimum possible false positivity.
-These cut off values can be considered as the critical values for these study parameters for making appropriate medical decisions.
-In our study such critical values of serum albumin and PT between the compensated and decompensated group of liver cirrhosis has been found to be 2.97 g/dl and 19.47 seconds respectively (Fig. 1 & 2).
-Based on these results we suggest that in liver cirrhosis a reduction of serum albumin level below 2.97 g/dl, indicates the initiation of the process of decompensation.
+These cut off values can be considered as the critical values for these studied parameters for making appropriate medical decisions.
+In our study such critical values of serum albumin and PT between the compensated and decompensated group of liver cirrhosis were found to be 2.97 g/dl and 19.47 seconds respectively (Fig. 1 & 2).
+Based on these results we suggest that in liver cirrhosis a reduction of serum albumin level below 2.97 g/dl. indicates the initiation of the process of decompensation.
 Similarly, with a PT value more than 19.47 seconds features of decompensation and bleeding disorders related to complicated cirrhosis start appearing.
-The findings of our present study can be explained through the observations found by Kiammt S et al who described a decrease in albumin binding capacity in patients with decompensated liver cirrhosis which correlated inversely with severity of disease [25].
-Some authors utilized serum albumin and PT or INR (the ratio of PT of cases to PT of controls) for prediction of the severity of liver cirrhosis [26].
-In agreement with these studies we observed that the serum albumin was not only significantly decreased in decompensated liver cirrhosis patients in comparision to controls and compensated liver cirrhosis patients, but more importantly, to a lesser level than observed in other studies (Table I &II ).
+The findings of our present study can be explained through the observations found by Kiammt S et al who described a decrease in albumin binding capacity in patients with decompensated liver cirrhosis which correlated inversely with severity of disease [27].
+Some authors utilized serum albumin and PT or INR (the ratio of PT of cases to PT of controls) for prediction of the severity of liver cirrhosis [28].
+In agreement with these studies we observed that the serum albumin was not only significantly decreased in decompensated liver cirrhosis patients in comparision to controls and compensated liver cirrhosis patients, but more importantly, to a lesser level than observed in other studies (Table I &II) most probably due to variations in the baseline nutritional status among different study population.
+These observations prompted us to search for a new cut off value for this parameter in our region considering the fact that albumin has got major biochemical role as a marker for several crucial hepatic functions.
+The results of our study indicated that appropriate time at which the BCAA as well as the zinc preparations can be started might be 2.97 g/dL which is slightly lower than those found in some other studies in different regions of world.
+We suggest that different contributory factors like routine dietary habits, environmental status and genetic make up may play important role in this slightly lower critical value of serum albumin in our region.

 Serum albumin level is not only an indicator of the synthetic function of the liver, maintenance of its optimum level is also necessary for regulating normal trace element homeostasis in our body.
-Zinc is transported in plasma mostly by albumin(60-70%) [27].Hence, a lowered serum albumin level results in a reduced zinc level in body that might be responsible for an increased risk of hepatic encephalopathy and hepatocellular carcinoma observed in decompensated liver cirrhosis patients [27,28,29,30].
-Low zinc level in liver cirrhosis patients might be the result of decreased liver albumin content, poor dietary intake or protein restriction [27].
-Accordingly, some reports indicated that zinc supplementation may have a beneficial role in decompensated liver cirrhosis patients with hepatic encephalopathy, but further trials are necessary to have conclusive evidence [30,31].
+Zinc is transported in plasma mostly by albumin(60-70%) [29].Hence, a lowered serum albumin level results in a reduced zinc level in body that might be responsible for an increased risk of hepatic encephalopathy and hepatocellular carcinoma observed in decompensated liver cirrhosis patients [29,30,31,32].
+Low zinc level in liver cirrhosis patients might be the result of decreased liver albumin content, poor dietary intake or protein restriction [29].
+Accordingly, some reports indicated that zinc supplementation may have a beneficial role in decompensated liver cirrhosis patients with hepatic encephalopathy, but further trials are necessary to have conclusive evidence [32,33].
 Sato et al suggested that maintaining serum albumin prevented the onset of hepatic encephalopathy [9].